mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 17. Bayesian Reasoning in the Twilight Zone

+* Calculating the Bayes factor doesn’t explain why 2 people form different beliefs about the evidence ...P.170
+* posterior odds can help us quantify how much evidence a person needs, to be convinced of a hypothesis ...P.171
+* posterior odds can help us estimate a value for a person’s prior beliefs ...P.173

 #### Exercises

 **Q1.** *Every time you and your friend get together to watch movies, you flip a coin to determine who gets to choose the movie.
 Your friend always picks heads, and every Friday for 10 weeks, the coin lands on heads.
 You develop a hypothesis that the coin has two heads.
 Set up a Bayes factor for the hypoth­esis that the coin is a trick coin over the hypothesis that the coin is fair.
 What does this ratio alone suggest about whether or not your friend is cheating you?*